Art in Situ Competition

 This is designed to confuse the visitor and encourage him to look for other elements, in order to push him to become aware of objects that surround everyday life and that are often neglected.
 It is also a way of drawing attention to the many technical and safety constraints which, in practice, limit the expression of architects.
 Thus, in a playful way, the artist creates a panoply of false standardised objects and imaginary signages taken from an absurd specification document.

-Hisae Ikenaga's installation will be set at the OAI headquarters /Forum da Vinci in early 2022.
+Hisae Ikenaga's installation was set at the OAI headquarters /Forum da Vinci in 2022.

 Last update